-In April of 1964 in Spring City, Tennessee, April of ‘64, a committee of experienced businessmen was formed to establish a national bank, to be known as First National County Bank.
-The committee was comprised of the following group of experienced businessmen: G. S. Barton, Harry T. Burn, James H. Franklin, Hugh C. Gallagher, James C. Hammon, Lawrence E. Long, A. W. Loy, Luther Reed, Creed H. Shipley and Jess R. Wassom.
-The committee applied for, and received, a National Bank Charter on October 27, 1964.
-First National County Bank opened for business on November 2, 1964.
+In Spring City, Tennessee, April of ‘64, a committee of experienced businessmen was formed to found a national bank.
+The names of those involved were G. S. Barton, Harry T. Burn, James H. Franklin, Hugh C. Gallagher, James C. Hammon, Lawrence E. Long, A. W. Loy, Luther Reed, Creed H. Shipley, and Jess R. Wassom.
+They too applied for, and received, a National Bank Charter on October 27, of that year.
+First National County Bank opened its doors for business on November 2, 1964.

-The bank’s strong growth led to the opening of a full service branch in Dayton, Tennessee in 1967.
-Meanwhile, in Rossville, the Chattanooga Valley Branch was constructed in Flintstone, Georgia in 1971.
-The office was alternately used as a full service branch and a drive-thru only until 1984 when a major renovation was completed.
-It was opened as a full service branch after the remodeling and remains a vibrant part of the bank today.
+The financial institution’s strong growth led to the opening of a full-service branch in Dayton, Tennessee in 1967.
+Meanwhile, the Chattanooga Valley Branch was constructed in Flintstone, Georgia in ‘71.
+The office was used as both a full-service branch and drive-thru until 1984, when a major renovation was completed.
+It opened as a full-service branch following the remodeling.
+The branch is a vibrant part of the bank today.

-Both banks were saddened by the sudden death of Mr. Calfee in 1986.
-Mr. Calfee’s widow, Mrs. Bernice Calfee, was elected, independently, to serve as Chairman of the Board of each bank.
-Mrs. Bernice(Calfee) Sale has remained as Chairman of both banks since that time.
-Under her guidance, each bank has become a community leader in their respective locations.
+In 1986, employees of both banks were saddened by the sudden death of Mr. Calfee.
+His widow, Mrs. Bernice Calfee, was independently elected and served as Chairman of the Board for each bank.
+Under her guidance, the banks have become community leaders in their respective locations.

-With increasing growth in Rhea County, a decision was made to move First National Bank of Rhea County’s headquarters to Dayton, Tennessee, and to change the bank’s name to Rhea County National Bank on April 1, 1986.
-The newly constructed office in Dayton was completed in June of 1986.
-The bank’s Spring City Office became a full service branch to provide continuous service to our customers in northern Rhea County.
+With increasing growth in Rhea County, First National Bank of Rhea County moved its headquarters to Dayton, Tennessee in 1986 and the name was changed to Rhea County National Bank.
+The newly constructed office in Dayton was completed in June of ‘86 and the bank’s Spring City Office became a full-service branch, providing continuous service to our customers in northern Rhea County.
 Rossville Bank experienced substantial growth and remodeled its Main Office on Chickamauga Avenue.
 The last expansion was in 1995, followed by the construction of the new Drive-Thru facility in ‘96.